go-gorm/gorm.io/pages/docs/query.md

 ### Attrs

-Initalize struct with argument if record not found
+Initialize struct with argument if record not found

 ```go
 // Unfound